Table of Contents Show

 The school provides many chances for community-based student internships and experience in clinical outreach programs and partnerships that promote health and the quality of life in diverse societies.

-The Stockbridge School of Agriculture is fundamental to the purpose of the University of Massachusetts Amherst.
-The school provides research-based information to policy-makers, farmers, the public, green-industry professionals, and other people who have experience with or are related to the field.
+The Stockbridge School of Agriculture is fundamental to the purpose of the University.
+The school provides research-based information to policy-makers, farmers, the public, green industry professionals, and other people who have experience with or are related to the field.

-The libraries at the University Of Massachusetts Amherst encourage an environment of learning, curiosity, and collaboration.
+The libraries at the University encourage an environment of learning, curiosity, and collaboration.

-Science & Engineering Library: University Of Massachusetts Amherst’s SEL is the most preferred place if you want to dig up information in the field of engineering, sciences, and mathematics.
+- Science & Engineering Library: SEL is the most preferred place if you want to dig up information in the fields of engineering, sciences, and mathematics.

-Mount Ida Wadsworth Library: Your destination for academic support on the Mount Ida Campus of the University of Massachusetts Amherst is the Wadsworth Library.
+- Mount Ida Wadsworth Library: Your destination for academic support on the Mount Ida Campus of the University is the Wadsworth Library.
 It is home to a copier, a color printer, 11 desktops & a scanner with additional facilities for faculty and students alike.

-As a student at the University of Massachusetts Amherst, Academic Deans and advisers will always be there to guide you on choosing a major, changing majors, and developing a suitable plan to advance towards a timely graduation.
+As a student at the University, Academic Deans, and advisers will always be there to guide you in choosing a major, changing majors, and developing a suitable plan to advance toward a timely graduation.
 The advising faculty and staff will ensure that your student experience at UMass Amherst is smooth.

 The UMass community of undergraduate students has a revolutionary spirit.
 UMass Amherst students, current or future, have a range of popular majors to choose from.
 The student body is under the guidance of professors from a world-class department, with most popular majors having a lower student-faculty ratio.